espressif/esp-idf/examples/storage/spiffs/README.md

 I (19584) example: SPIFFS unmounted
 ```

-To erase the contents of SPIFFS partition, run `idf.py erase_flash` command.
+To erase the contents of SPIFFS partition, run `idf.py erase-flash` command.
 Then upload the example again as described above.